2023–24 Houston Rockets season: Draft

-The Rockets entered the draft with two first round picks and no second round selections.
 For their first pick at four, the Rockets selected point guard Amen Thompson from Overtime Elite's City Reapers team, being the organization's first ever draft pick entering the NBA.
 With their pick at 20, Houston selected small forward Cam Whitmore, who won the Big East Conference's Freshman of the Year Award for his only season at Villanova University.
 Before the draft, Whitmore was widely regarded to be a lottery pick with some projections placing him as high as fourth overall.